asafmohammad5/Todu/README.md

 ![GitHub Logo](/app/assets/images/Todu-boards.png)

-The permission level was accomplished using a `team_membership` table for joined boards and `boards` table for created boards.
+The permission level was accomplished using a `team_membership` join table for joined boards and `boards` table for created boards.
 For joined boards the corresponding table stores a `member_id` as well as the `board_id`.
 It would look something like this:

 | `id` |  `member_id` |  `board_id` |
 |--:|---|---|